19balazs86/PlayingWithGenericHost/README.md

 1. Publish the application with the predefined PublishAsWinService.pubxml (c:\svc)
 2. Run the WinServiceCommands.bat file (create, start, stop, delete functions)

+#### Examples

+- PrinterService: a simple example of using BackgroundService as a base class.
+- FileWriterService: a simple example of using IHostedService and a Timer in it.
+- Quartz: using the Quartz.NET to create background process timing with cron expression.
+- [System.Threading.Channels](https://docs.microsoft.com/en-us/dotnet/api/system.threading.channels?view=dotnet-plat-ext-3.0): leverage this library to create a bounded channel/in-memory queue.
+Using IAsyncEnumerable.

 #### Resources